 Why is that?

-Because the weather has finally become a bit “chilly” here in Phoenix (or, at least, our version of it) and The Husband has been jumping at the opportunity light a fire in our fireplace almost every night.
+Because the weather has finally become a bit “chilly” here in Phoenix (or, at least, our version of it) and an old friend of mine has been jumping at the opportunity light a fire in our fireplace almost every night.

 It’s become part of my nightly ritual to make this martini and curl up on the couch while the fire burns.